34 pointsby alex-moon7 months ago14 comments

 I've found myself doing similar hints to nudge more efficient-but-less-exercised things into my day to day usage.
 E.g. making /etc/crontab a comment to get more used to creating systemd timers instead.
 Otherwise I'd just do it without thinking.

-• zahlman5 days ago
+• zahlman7 months ago

 > why did I just cd ls cd ls cd ls that directory tree instead of leveraging tab completion